Global Undergraduate Applications • Guide to Indian Liberal Arts Schools

 Most scholarship applications have to be submitted directly by the student.
 However, there are a few for which only your school counsellor or principal can nominate you.
-For example, the University of British Columbia’s ILOT scholarship, the Pearson Scholarship for the University of Toronto and NYU Abu Dhabi.
+For example, the University of British Columbia’s ILOT scholarship and the Pearson Scholarship for the University of Toronto.
 It is important that you have a good working relationship with your school counsellor so that they are aware of your financial need and can inform you of these opportunities when discussing your college list.

 A school profile is a one-page document that explains your school’s background–its philosophy, course offerings, average scores and other academic details.
-This crucial document is prepared by your counsellor to offer universities a relevant context of the environment from which you are applying, so that they can evaluate you fairly.
-Say, for example, that your school doesn’t offer calculus but you want to study engineering, your future university should know that you opted for the highest level of math offered and should not discredit your application.
+This crucial document is prepared by your counsellor to offer universities a relevant context of the environment from which you are applying so that they can evaluate you fairly.
+Say, for example, that your school doesn’t offer calculus, but you want to study engineering, your future university should know that you opted for the highest level of mathematics offered and should not discredit your application.

 The school counsellor establishes a strong relationship between the school and representatives from global universities.
 When universities contact them, it is the counsellor’s role to ensure that students are given the opportunity to interact with AOs.
 This can happen at school or at a public event.
-To make sure that you are aware of these information sessions, you need to ensure that your school counsellor knows which colleges are on your list.
+To ensure that you are aware of these information sessions, you must ensure that your school counsellor knows which colleges are on your list.